EdgeCaseLabs/ynab-mcp/README.md

 # YNAB MCP Server

-A Model Context Protocol (MCP) server that provides comprehensive access to the YNAB (You Need A Budget) API.
+A Model Context Protocol (MCP) server that provides comprehensive access to the YNAB (https://www.ynab.com) aka You Need A Budget API.
 This server exposes all YNAB API functionality as MCP tools, allowing AI assistants and other MCP clients to interact with YNAB budgets, accounts, transactions, and more.

 ## Features